Soliton resolution for the energy-critical nonlinear heat equation in the radial case: Introduction

 such that

-where above we use the convention that $\lambda_{N+1}(t)=\sqrt{T_{+}-t}$. \end{thm} \begin{rem} In the parabolic setting, similar results have been established for the harmonic map heat flow by Jendrej, Lawrie and Schlag in \cite{lawrie-harmonic-map,lawrie-harmonic-map-nonradial} following the bubbling theory for harmonic maps pioneered by Struwe \cite{struwe} which was further developed in \cite{topping, topping-annals, struwe, qing-tian,qing}.
-For the nonlinear heat equation, such a result has been conjectured to be true and, during the preparation of this paper, was also raised as an open question by Kim and Merle in \cite{kim2024classification}. \end{rem} \begin{rem} The Soliton Resolution Conjecture states that the evolution of generic solutions to nonlinear dispersive equations decouple as a sum of modulated traveling waves (or Solitons) and a free radiation term.
+where above we use the convention that $\lambda_{N+1}(t)=\sqrt{T_{+}-t}$. \end{thm} \begin{rem} In the parabolic setting, similar results have been established for the harmonic map heat flow by Jendrej, Lawrie, and Schlag in \cite{lawrie-harmonic-map,lawrie-harmonic-map-nonradial} following the bubbling theory for harmonic maps pioneered by Struwe \cite{struwe}, which was further developed in \cite{topping, topping-annals, struwe, qing-tian,qing}.
+In fact, as explained in \cite{kim2025classification}, the connection between the harmonic map heat flow and the nonlinear heat equation can be seen by the following identity \EQ{ \left(\partial_{r}^2 + \frac{\partial_r}{r} - \frac{k^2}{r^2}\right)\left(r^k u\right) = r^k\left(\partial_{r}^2 + \frac{(2k+2)-1}{r}\partial_r\right)u, } which relates the Laplacian operator for $k$--equivariant functions on $\R^2$ to the one for radial functions on $\mathbb{R}^{2k+2}.$ Thus, we will often use the same language from the harmonic map heat flow literature.
+Finally, note that for the nonlinear heat equation, Theorem \ref{thm:main} has been conjectured to be true and, during the preparation of this paper, was also raised as an open question by Kim and Merle in \cite{kim2025classification}. \end{rem} \begin{rem} The Soliton Resolution Conjecture states that the evolution of generic solutions to nonlinear dispersive equations decouples as a sum of modulated traveling waves (or Solitons) and a free radiation term.
 The conjecture arose in the 1970s following the numerical simulations of Fermi–Pasta–Ulam \cite{pasta}, Zabusky–Kruskal \cite{zabusky}.
 Following the breakthrough work of Kenig and Merle \cite{kenig-merle}, the Soliton Resolution Conjecture has been established for some classes of dispersive PDEs.
-In particular, for the wave equation the Soliton resolution conjecture has been proved in radial case for either odd space dimensions or $D=4,6$ in \cite{Duyckaerts-wave:d=3, Duyckaerts-wave-2, Duyckaerts-wave-5, Duyckaerts-wave-6, collot2022soliton} using the method of energy channels.
+In particular, for the wave equation, the Soliton Resolution Conjecture has been proved in the radial case for either odd space dimensions or $D=4,6$ in \cite{Duyckaerts-wave:d=3, Duyckaerts-wave-2, Duyckaerts-wave-5, Duyckaerts-wave-6, collot2022soliton} using the method of energy channels.
 On the other hand, using virial inequalities, Jia and Kenig in \cite{jia-kenig} proved the sequential soliton resolution in dimension $D = 6$.
 Recently, Jendrej and Lawrie in \cite{lawrie-wave} established the Soliton Resolution Conjecture for the radial energy critical nonlinear wave equation in all space dimensions $D\geq 4$ using a novel argument based on the analysis of collision intervals.
 They also established the same result for the equivariant energy critical wave maps equation in \cite{lawrie-wavemaps}.
-Finally, the Soliton Resolution Conjecture has also been established for the equivariant self-dual Chern--Simons--Schrödinger equation in \cite{oh-chern-simons}. \end{rem} \begin{rem} The nonlinear heat equation with power nonlinearity
+Finally, the Soliton Resolution Conjecture has also been established for the equivariant self-dual Chern--Simons--Schrödinger equation by Kim--Kwon--Oh in \cite{oh-chern-simons}. \end{rem} \begin{rem} The nonlinear heat equation with power nonlinearity